Shawn-Nichol/AndroidKotlinGuide/Components/Activity/Fragment/01) What is a Fragment.md

 # Design philosphy
 You should designe each fragment as a modular and reusable activity component.
 That is becuase each fragment defines its own layout and its own behavior with its own lifecycle callbacks, you can include fragments in multiple activities.
 This is important becuase a modular fragment allows you to change your fragment combination for differen screen sizes.
 When designing your application to support both tablets and handsets, you can reuse your fragments in different layout configurations to ooptimize the user experince based on teh available screen space.
 For example, on a handset, it might be necessary to separate framents to provide a single-pane UI when more than one fragment cannot fit.

+There are a few fragment subclasses

+## DialogFragment
+Displays a floating dialog, using this class to create a dialog is a good alternative to using the dialog helper methods in the Activity class, becuase you can incorporate a fragment dialog into the back stack of fragments managed by the activity, allowing the user to reutrn to a dismissed fragment.

+## List Fragment
+Display a list of items that are managed by an adapter similar to listActivity.
+It provides several methos for managing a list view, such as the onListItemClick() callback to ahandle click events.
+(Preffered method to display a list is recycler view).

+## PreferenceFragmentCompat
+Displays a hierarchy of preference objects as a list.
+This is used to create a setting screen for your application.